1863 Battle of Camerone

 5:00 p.m. – 5:30 p.m.
 (17:00 – 17:30)

 Pause.
-At five o’clock, the attackers withdrew and the battle was suspended once again.
-At that time, only 12 combat-ready legionnaires remained, led by Second Lieutenant Maudet.
-Out of 65 men, 52 had already been killed or wounded: 2 officers and 50 legionnaires.
+At five o’clock, the Mexican forces pulled back briefly, and the fighting paused once again.
+By this point, only 12 combat-ready legionnaires remained, under Second Lieutenant Maudet.
+The rest had been killed or wounded – 2 officers and 50 legionnaires in total.

 Third (and last) proposal to surrender.
-A third offer was made for the legionnaires to surrender, but they didn’t even answer.
-The battle resumed.
+A third and final offer to surrender was extended to the defenders.
+This time, the legionnaires didn’t even respond.
+The silence spoke for itself – the battle resumed.

 5:30 p.m. – 5:45 p.m.
 (17:30 – 17:45)

 Old opening seized.
-In the meantime, the old opening was also seized by Mexicans.
-It was defended by four legionnaires: Corporal Magnin, Corporal Pinzinger, and legionnaires Gorski and Kunassek.
-They were attacked from behind by Mexicans coming from the north, and were captured.
+Simultaneously, the southeastern breach was also captured.
+Its four defenders – Corporals Magnin and Pinzinger, and Legionnaires Gorski and Kunassek – were attacked from behind by Mexicans coming from the north and taken prisoner.

 Battle of Camerone - Mexico - 1863 - Camarón - Camerone - Hacienda - Legionnaires - last position